Solo Project · RecSys · LLM Agents

 The Synthesis Pipeline

-You could ask an LLM to summarize papers about X. When papers are on the same narrow topic, that works.
-When they span different fields, as they do here, a summary produces parallel descriptions rather than an argument.
-The synthesis has to build the connection.
-The current approach writes a structured skeleton first: which paper supports the theme, which complicates it, where the tension is.
-Only then does prose get written, scored across six dimensions, and revised against specific failure modes.
-Single-call and 7-call approaches both read like book reports.
-The skeleton-first architecture draws on Yao 2023’s Tree of Thoughts and Madaan 2023’s Self-Refine.
+So the synthesis writes a structured skeleton first: which paper supports the theme, which complicates it, where the tension is.
+Only then is prose written, scored across six dimensions, and revised.
+The skeleton-first approach draws on Yao 2023’s Tree of Thoughts and Madaan 2023’s Self-Refine.

 Follow-Up Questions

-Each digest suggests questions targeting the specific detail in each paper most likely to make a reader want to know more: the mechanism that’s glossed over, the assumption that’s doing heavy lifting.
-Generic questions (“What are the implications?”) are explicitly banned.
-Answers are pre-generated at digest creation time so they’re instant for every visitor.
+Each digest suggests questions targeting the detail most likely to make a reader want to know more: the glossed-over mechanism, the assumption doing heavy lifting.
+Generic questions (“What are the implications?”) are banned.
+Answers are pre-generated, so they’re instant.

 How It Works

-- 1.Interest sampling: It samples from your interests, weighting down topics covered recently, then asks the LLM to turn them into a central question (max 8 words) and a few search queries.
-If the question is too similar to one from the past few days, it tries a different angle.
+It samples your interests, down-weighting recent topics, then turns them into a central question (max 8 words) and search queries.
+If the question is too similar to a recent one, it tries a different angle.

-- 2.Paper fetching: For each query it tries OpenAlex first, falls back to Semantic Scholar, then arXiv.
+For each query: OpenAlex first, then Semantic Scholar, then arXiv.
 About 10 results per query, deduplicated across sources.

-- 3.Relevance scoring: Every candidate is scored two ways: semantic similarity (do the paper’s ideas match the theme?) and keyword overlap (does it share key terms?).
-The two signals are fused.
-Papers from predatory journals are dropped; recent papers and high-quality venues get a small boost.
-Anything below the similarity threshold is cut.
-If too few pass, the threshold relaxes; if it still can’t find enough, it restarts from step 1 with a new theme.
+Each candidate is scored by semantic similarity and keyword overlap, fused into one signal.
+Predatory journals are dropped; recent papers and strong venues get a small boost.
+Anything below threshold is cut, and if too few pass, the threshold relaxes or it restarts with a new theme.

-- 4.Diversity pool: From the papers that passed, 6 are selected so each pick maximizes relevance while minimizing overlap with what’s already been chosen.
-Prevents 6 variations of the same finding.
+Six papers are selected so each pick maximizes relevance while minimizing overlap with the others.
+Prevents six variations of the same finding.

-- 5.Complementarity: The 6-paper pool goes to the LLM, which chooses the 2–3 that make the most interesting argument together, looking for papers that support, complicate, or explain each other rather than just agreeing.
-Each paper gets a short nickname anchored to the author’s name.
+The LLM picks the two or three papers that make the most interesting argument together: ones that support, complicate, or explain each other rather than just agreeing.
+Each gets a short nickname from the author’s name.

-- 6.News (parallel): While papers are being scored, it searches the web for recent coverage of the same theme.
-How many news items to include is decided dynamically: 3 or more strong papers and news is skipped entirely; thin papers and news fills the gap.
+While papers are scored, it searches the web for recent coverage of the theme.
+The count is dynamic: three or more strong papers and news is skipped; thin papers and news fills the gap.

-- 7.Synthesis: Multi-stage writing: argument skeleton first, then a full draft, then self-critique scoring specificity and flagging clichés or vague claims, then targeted revision.
-A final coverage check verifies every paper got cited correctly.
+Multi-stage writing: skeleton, draft, self-critique for specificity and clichés, then targeted revision.
+A final check verifies every paper was cited correctly.

 Self-Correcting Loops

-Each stage assumes the previous one may have gotten something wrong.
-Metadata summaries are checked at runtime for content-word overlap with the paper’s abstract; if a summary looks disconnected from its source (a hallucination mode when multiple papers share context), it falls back to the abstract’s first sentence.
-Synthesis drafts are checked for factual accuracy against each paper’s findings before style critique runs.
-A final coverage gate verifies each paper appears by name; if one was dropped during revision, a targeted rewrite re-inserts it.
+Each stage assumes the previous one may have erred.
+Metadata summaries are checked against the abstract; if one looks disconnected from its source, it falls back to the abstract’s first sentence.
+Drafts are checked for factual accuracy before style critique.
+A final coverage gate verifies each paper appears by name, re-inserting any dropped during revision.

 Staying Interesting

-- —Theme novelty: new themes are compared against the last 5 via embedding cosine similarity.
-If similarity exceeds 0.5, the system retries with different interest combinations.
-Without this, themes converge to a predictable template within weeks.
+New themes are compared against the last five by cosine similarity.
+Above 0.5, it retries with different interest combinations.
+Without this, themes converge to a template within weeks.

-- —Interest decay: topics lose weight daily (×0.95) with a frequency penalty for recent use.
-Selection is weighted random rather than top-N, so low-weight interests still surface.
-Engagement signals are small on purpose; a single starred paper once dominated the feed.
+Topics lose weight daily (×0.95) with a penalty for recent use.
+Selection is weighted-random rather than top-N, so low-weight interests still surface.
+Engagement signals are kept small: one starred paper once dominated the feed.

-- —Antipattern prompting: generative models route around banned strings.
-Banning “here’s where it gets interesting” produces “here’s where it gets messier.”
-The self-critique now scans for pattern shapes rather than literal phrases.
-Vague claims (“barriers”, “limitations”) require a concrete example from the paper in the same sentence, or the claim is dropped.
+Models route around banned strings: banning “here’s where it gets interesting” produces “here’s where it gets messier.”
+So the self-critique scans for pattern shapes, not literal phrases.
+Vague claims (“barriers”, “limitations”) need a concrete example in the same sentence or they’re dropped.

 Things I Reworked

-- —Theme generation: Started with a “best paper” anchor, scrapped when highly-cited papers pulled in wrong-field methodology papers.
-Tried mandatory theme revision; quality improved, then backfired when the LLM warped themes to fit weak papers rather than discard them.
-Conditional revision with a clear “keep if it fits” exit works better.
+Started with a “best paper” anchor, scrapped when highly-cited papers pulled in wrong-field methods.
+Mandatory theme revision helped, then backfired when the LLM warped themes to fit weak papers.
+Conditional revision with a “keep if it fits” exit works better.

-- —Paper selection and filtering: Citation graph → keyword matching → embedding-only → BM25+embedding RRF with MMR diversity.
-Added hard blocklists for predatory publishers and soft penalties for high-volume journals.
-Added a domain gate after the complementarity step started producing cross-field analogies instead of thematically connected papers.
+Citation graph → keyword matching → embedding-only → BM25+embedding RRF with MMR diversity.
+Hard blocklists for predatory publishers, soft penalties for high-volume journals, and a domain gate after complementarity started producing cross-field analogies instead of connected papers.

-- —Synthesis quality: Iterated from a single call to a 7-call pipeline to the current skeleton-first approach.
-The LLM consistently produced vague, pattern-heavy prose; fixing this required moving from banned phrases to pattern families, and from style rules to factual requirements.
+Iterated from a single call to a 7-call pipeline to the current skeleton-first approach.
+The prose stayed vague and pattern-heavy until I moved from banned phrases to pattern families, and from style rules to factual requirements.

 The Vault